-OVERVIEW: This funder supports education, health, and human services in the Dallas area and throughout North Texas.
-Grant requests are reviewed three times annually.
+OVERVIEW: The Hillcrest Foundation supports education, health, and human services in the Dallas area and throughout North Texas.

 FUNDING AREAS: Education, health, human services

-IP TAKE: Come to this funder for your capital support request.
-It loves to fund construction and equipment costs in the Dallas area.
+IP TAKE: Come to this funder for capital support requests because it often funds construction and equipment costs in the Dallas area.

 The Hillcrest Foundation regularly awards grants to relieve poverty, advance education, promote health, support higher education, and support health and hospitals.
-It also gives to various social services causes, such as programs for youth and children, drug abuse, rehabilitation, and housing.
-A few years ago, the foundation awarded a $500,000 grant to build a residence hall at Paul Quinn College.
-More recently, the funder awarded $25,000 to Ability Connection Texas for equipment replacement, $50,000 to the Admiral Nimitz Foundation for a capital campaign and renovations, and $30,000 to Advocates for Community Transformation for a legal advocacy program.
+The foundation gives priority to grant requests involving construction and improvements of buildings.
+The funder does not consider requests for general operating support.
+Also, Hillcrest prefers to make grant requests to meet challenge or matching funds as often as possible.
+It gives to various social services causes, such as programs for youth and children, drug abuse, rehabilitation, and housing.
+Past grants have gone towards building a residence hall at Paul Quinn College, to Ability Connection Texas for equipment replacement, to the Admiral Nimitz Foundation for a capital campaign and renovations, and to Advocates for Community Transformation for a legal advocacy program.

-This foundation is managed by Bank of America and does not have full-time staff.
-It has three annual deadlines for grants: February 28, July 31, and November 30.
-The best way to get in touch about applying is to email the Bank of America/US Trust Texas office at email@example.com.
-Address your email to Debra Goldstein Phares, the philanthropic client director, and list the foundation name in your subject line.
+This foundation accepts unsolicited grant requests from nonprofits.
+It is managed by Bank of America and does not have full-time staff of its own.
+Hillcrest has three annual deadlines for grants: February 28, July 31, and November 30.
+The best way to inquire about applying for a grant is to email the Bank of America/US Trust Texas office at email@example.com.